Nonverbal learning disorder is a learning disorder that has many

 traits commonly associated with

-syndrome, children with nonverbal learning disorder usually start to talk
+autism spectrum disorder.
+Like those with autism spectrum disorder (ASD), children with nonverbal learning disorder usually start to talk

 around 2 years of age (the age at which speech normally develops).
 They often